BHam-1/DNArSim/README.md

 The Channel Model with Memory for DNA Data Storage with Nanopore Sequencing is published in ISTC2021 conference.
 If you use this Simulator in your research, please cite this manuscript:
 <br>
-> B.  Hamoum,  E.  Dupraz,  L.  Conde-Canencia,  and  D.  Lavenier,“Channel Model with Memory for DNA Data Storage with NanoporeSequencing,” in ISTC 2021 - 11th International Symposium on Topics in Coding.
+> B.  Hamoum,  E.  Dupraz,  L.  Conde-Canencia,  and  D.  Lavenier, “Channel Model with Memory for DNA Data Storage with Nanopore Sequencing,” in ISTC 2021 - 11th International Symposium on Topics in Coding.
 Montreal, Canada: IEEE, Aug.
 2021, pp. 1–5. (https://hal.archives-ouvertes.fr/hal-03337117/).
 <br>

 This is the first version of the Channel Model with Memory for DNA Data Storage with Nanopore Sequencing based on Julia (https://julialang.org/downloads/).